zmhall42/AMDRobot_ROS/README.md

 Type in each terminal.
 If plugged into ethernet too, the first IP is the ethernet connection IP and the second is the WI-FI IP.
 If only connected via 1 method, it will return the IP of that method.
 Use the IP of the method you wish to use.

-- In the Base Station, type the following:
+- In the Base Station, type the following at the botom of the bashrc file in `~/.bashrc`:

 ```
 export ROS_MASTER_URI=http://Base_Station_IP:11311